sudinGiri/Sentiment-Analysis-Twitter-X--Dataset/README.md

 **Installation**

-To replicate this project, you will need Python 3.8+ and a set of dependencies, which you can install via:

-pip install -r requirements.txt
+To replicate this project, you will need Python 3.8+ and a set of dependencies, which you can install via: pip install -r requirements.txt

 Create a requirements.txt file listing your dependencies, such as:

-bash
-Copy code
 pandas
 numpy
 scikit-learn